 - Ambrosiaster text reads, “Nam multa, ut puta, genera linguarum…” Vulgate reads, “Tam multa ut puta genera linguarum.”
-The question here is how to translate “..,ut puta,”.
+The question here is how to translate “…ut puta.”
 The text has it closed with commas.
 It is almost a sentence unto itself.
 The question here is whether it should be taken adverbally “namely, for instance” or as a verb.
 English translations for almost 800 years have always used it adverbally.
-But it just doesn’t seem exactly right, but not enough wrong to challenge with an alternative.
+It just does not seem right, but not enough wrong to challenge with an alternative.
 However, “suppose” gives a better feel for the context here and does fit in the semantic range.
 I will compromise with this selection.

 - This whole text in parenthesis has a vocabulary that is not consistent with the rest of the text.
-I don’t know if the editor of Migne put the parenthesis there for that reason, or it was someone else previous, but it simply doesn’t correctly fit in.
+It is not known if the editor of Migne put the parenthesis there for that reason, or it was someone else previous,.
+It simply does not correctly fit in.
 The vocabulary, at my novice experience, suggests it is a later addition.

 - proficiat:The verb, proficio, usually is reserved for “make, accomplish, effect” according to Whitaker.
 Lewis agrees but goes on to write some alternate usages, “In partic., to be useful, serviceable, advantageous, etc., to effect, accomplish; to help, tend, contribute, conduce.”
 I think Ambrosiaster has a heavy emphasis in his writing on benefit or usefulness.
 Therefore I think ‘usefulness’ is the best choice, though it does not work well with an accusative case and I had to put the sentence into a dative form.